-Violations Total Trihalomethane s (TTHM) Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervious systems, and may have an increased risk of getting cancer.
-Violation Type Violation Begin Violation End Violation Explanation MCL, LRAA 10/01/2018 12/31/2018 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.
+Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervious systems, and may have an increased risk of getting cancer.
+Violation Type Violation Explanation Water samples showed that the amount of

+Violation Type Violation Begin Violation End Violation Explanation MCL, LRAA 1/1/2019 03/31/2019 Water samples showed that the amount of this contaminant in our drinking water was above its standard (called a maximum contaminant level and abbreviated MCL) for the period indicated.